-The topography of the Tweed forms an integral part of the Tweed's character, providing a variety of views and vistas, both local and distant, from public and private domains.
-The provision of business developments within this varied landscape requires specific consideration in light of the larger floorplates, vehicle parking and vehicle manoeuvring present.
+The topography of the Tweed forms an integral part of the Tweed's character.
+It provides a variety of views and vistas, both local and distant, from public and private domains, which should be an integral consideration of the design and construction within business developments.